jostylr/literate-programming/lp.md

 ### Switch parser link

 A switch to a new code block will be recognized as, at the start of a line, a markdown link syntax: `[cname](whatever "ext | ...").
 In the extremely unlikely event that you need to avoid matching, put a space or something at the start of the line if your link must be at the beginning of a line.
-Or put a non-space character after the link's parenthetical.
-As long as a link is at the beginning of the line, it will cause a switch of cname.
+As long as a link is at the beginning of the line with nothing else other than spaces, it will cause a switch of the cblock.

 Double quotes need to be used for the title directive text.
 Single quotes can be used freely within the double quotes as far as lit pro is concerned.